wptrainingteam/rss-feeds/README.md

 ## Description

-In this module you'll learn about ...
+In this module you'll learn about what RSS feeds are and how they function within WordPress.

 * * *